rgardner/dancingtogether/README.md

 # Dancing Together

 Dancing Together is a website for friends, family, couples, coworkers, and even Internet strangers to listen to Spotify together.
 Simply sign up for an account, create or join a room with friends, select some killer tunes, and hit play.
-The music stays in sync so you can all listen together.
+Each person listens to music using their own Spotify account and Dancing Together keeps the jammin' in sync.
 Pause it, skip it, rewind it, enjoy it!

 ## Development

-### Manual Installation
+### Installation and First Time Setup

 Want to run it locally?
 Simply run `dev_setup.sh` to install dependencies, set up heroku deployment, and run the initial database migrations.
 Then create the